-5. Select your JBL Charge 3 Speaker from the List of Found Devices on the VRT
+5. Select your JBL Charge 3 from the List of Found Devices on the Trek

 Use the 2 and 8 keys to move up and down in the list of found devices, until the Trek announces the name of your speaker.
 In this demo it found our speaker, named JBL Charge 3.

-6. Connect VRT to your JBL Charge 3 Bluetooth Speaker
+6. Connect the Victor Reader Trek to your JBL Charge 3

-With the list cursor currently pointing at your Charge 3, press the # key.
+With the list cursor currently pointing at your speaker, press the # key.
 This starts the connection process.

-After a short pause, the Trek establishes a connection with the speaker, announcing this by saying, “Connected to <your device name>.”
+After a short pause, the VRT establishes a connection with the speaker, announcing this by saying, “Connected to <your device name>.”